Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches for pages by name within an account, using a specific verb and resource.
-It distinguishes itself from sibling tools like get_account_pages by indicating name-based search.
+The description clearly states the tool searches for pages by name within an account, with a specific verb and resource.
+It distinguishes from siblings like get_account_pages (which likely lists all pages) by specifying the search by name aspect, though it could be more explicit about the return type.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.